SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 <br>

 ## SWTOR Misc.
 Tools:
 Minor tools.
-Most of those these are simply a few already existing Blender tools that are a little too buried inside their panels and would be nice to have more at hand.
+Some of those these are simply a few already existing Blender tools that are a little too buried inside their panels and would be nice to have more at hand.

 <br>